yabirgb/Privacy/README.md

 ## Desktop

 * [Manjaro](https://manjaro.org/) - ArchLinux flavour.
+* [Tails](https://tails.boum.org/) - Tails is a live operating system that you can start on almost any computer from a USB stick or a DVD.
 * [KeePass](http://keepass.info/) - Free, open source, light-weight and easy-to-use password manager.
 * [Thunderbird](https://www.mozilla.org/es-ES/thunderbird/) - Email client.
 * [Emacs](https://www.gnu.org/software/emacs/) - The best text editor.